+"Accumulation Shares"

+shares in respect of which income is accumulated and added to the capital property of a Fund.

+"ACD" or "Authorised Corporate Director"

+Thesis Unit Trust Management Limited which acts as the authorised corporate director of the Company.

+"Act"

+the Financial Services and Markets Act 2000.

+"Administrator"

+State Street Bank and Trust Company, London Branch and/or such other person appointed from time to time to provide administration services to the ACD including, fund valuation and fund accounting.

+"Approved Bank"

-"Accumulation Shares" shares in respect of which income is accumulated and added to the capital property of a Fund.
-"ACD" or "Authorised Corporate Director" Thesis Unit Trust Management Limited which acts as the authorised corporate director of the Company.
-"Act" the F inancial Services and Markets Act 2000.
-"Administrator" and/o provi State Street Bank and Trust Company, London Branch and/or such other person appointed from time to time to provide administration services to the ACD including, fund valuation and fund accounting.
-"Approved Bank" (in re lation to a bank account opened for the Company); (a) if the a ccount is opened at a branch in the UK: (i) the Bank of England; or (ii) the central bank of a member state of the OECD; or (iii) a bank; or (iv) a building society; or a bank which is supervised by the central other banking regulator of a member state DECD: or (b) if the a ccount is opened elsewhere: (i) a bank in (a); or (ii) a bank which is regulated in the Isle of Man or the Channel Islands; or (c) a bank Bank; c supervised by the South African Reserve (d) institution established in an EEA State and thorised by the relevant Home State or; ch defini time to t tion may be updated in the FCA Glossary time.
-"Auditor" Price waterhou useCoopers LLP.
-"Business Day" a weekday, being Monday to Friday (excluding any public or bank holiday in England).
-"CASS" the requirements relating to holding client assets and client money published by the FCA as part of the FCA Handbook, as amended or replaced from time to time.
+(in relation to a bank account opened for the Company);

+- (a) if the account is opened at a branch in the UK: - (i) the Bank of England; or - (ii) the central bank of a member state of the OECD; or - (iii) a bank; or - (iv) a building society; or - (v) a bank which is supervised by the central bank or other banking regulator of a member state of the OECD: or - (b) if the account is opened elsewhere: - (i) a bank in (a); or - (ii) a bank which is regulated in the Isle of Man or the Channel Islands; or - (c) a bank supervised by the South African Reserve Bank; or - (d) a credit institution established in an EEA State and duly authorised by the relevant Home State regulator;

+as such definition may be updated in the FCA Glossary from time to time.